GNRGROUP/Jasperreports_odoo/README.md

 # Jasper Report

-This Module Gives The Features for creating Jasper Reports
+This Module Gives The Features for creating Jasper Reports and Thai language support.

 ##### Changelog
+14.0.0.1.4 - GNR
+- Fix Connection Leakage
+- Include Thai Font (Sarabun)

 14.0.0.1.3 - GNR
 - Use document name as filename
 - Export XLS in one page